Home » Fall/Winter » Cinnamon Scones

 • Two Knives – Using two butter knives, one knife in each hand, simply cut the butter into the flour to create little pieces/coarse crumbs.

 You want to make sure to keep your butter cold, if you’ve worked your butter too much while making your scones you won’t get those beautiful layers.
 Simply place the pan of scones in the freezer for 5 minutes before baking.
-This is to help firm up the butter before baking and give you those layers that you look for in a scone.
+This is to help firm up the butter before baking and give you those layers for a perfect scone.

 The dough should be a little more on the ragged side and a touch dry.
-Be careful not to add more liquid, scones are meant to be a little dryer and denser.
+Be careful not to add more liquid, scones are meant to be a little drier and denser.
 You just want the dough to come together when pressed but you may still have pieces that don’t stick (that means you’ve got it right).
+You should not have a sticky dough!
+If your dough is done correctly you will have tender scones.

 How To Make Cinnamon Scones

-Add cold butter cubes to the flour mixture.
-Using a pastry cutter, cut butter into flour until small crumbs form.
+Step One: In a large mixing bowl add cold butter cubes to the flour mixture.
+Using a pastry blender, cut butter into the flour until coarse crumbs form.

-Add liquid, using a fork mix together until dough becomes ragged.
+Step Two: Add liquid to your flour mixture.
+Using a fork mix until dough becomes ragged.
+Be careful not to overmix.

 Cinnamon Scones